Skip to main content

 • Requirements may differ based on your specific situation

-• Some applicants assume that providing a travel itinerary is optional, but it is typically required to process the application.
+• Some applicants assume that providing a travel itinerary is optional, but it is required to demonstrate the purpose and duration of the visit.

 Edge cases and variations